What is trade show models? A trade show model is hired for your trade show in order

 Once you have formed a rapport, it is simple to get a person to take action.

-Establish goals upfront with the client; what action(s) would they like you to take?
+Establish goals beforehand with the client; what action(s) would they like you to take?
 Typical activities include:

 - Being a gate keeper and introducing the attendee to someone from the company

 - Scanning a badge